 What is a juvenile adjudication?

 Juveniles in Maine are people under 18 years old.
 If someone is accused of committing a criminal act when they were a juvenile, the case is heard in juvenile court.
 If the juvenile admits the charge or if, after a hearing, the Court finds the juvenile committed the act, the juvenile is "adjudicated."
 Maine law is clear that a juvenile “adjudication” is not a conviction.
-This means that if you have a juvenile “adjudication” and are asked if you have ever been convicted of a crime, the answer is no. This is true even if you have served time at Mountain View or Long Creek Youth Development centers.
+This means that if you have a juvenile “adjudication” and are asked if you have ever been convicted of a crime, the answer is no. This is true even if you have served time at Long Creek Youth Development center.

 What is the difference between a felony and misdemeanor?

 Both felonies and misdemeanors are crimes.
 In Maine, depending upon the age of the person charged, both felonies and misdemeanors can result in a conviction (for adults) or adjudication (for juveniles).
 The difference between a felony and misdemeanor is the seriousness of the possible punishment.
 Maine uses letters to classify the seriousness of a crime.
 In Maine, Classes A, B and C charges are felonies.
 For these classes of crimes, the length of a possible jail/prison sentence for an adult is one year or more: